yvonnersz/Japan_Info/README.md

 # JapanInfo

-Greetings!
 This gem will provide information of nearby onsen spots in the Kanto region based on the cities you are interested in.

 ## Installation